 Jackson is a somewhat small town located in the state of Wyoming.
 With a population of 10,429 people and four constituent neighborhoods, Jackson is the tenth largest community in Wyoming.

 Jackson home prices are not only among the most expensive in Wyoming, but Jackson real estate also consistently ranks among the most expensive in America.

 Unlike some towns, Jackson isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Jackson are a mix of both white- and blue-collar jobs.
-Overall, Jackson is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Jackson who work in management occupations (12.59%), food service (12.35%), and maintenance occupations (11.47%).
+Overall, Jackson is a town of service providers, professionals, and managers.
+There are especially a lot of people living in Jackson who work in management occupations (12.37%), food service (10.98%), and maintenance occupations (9.95%).

 Despite being a small town, Jackson has a lot of people using the bus to get to and from work every day.
 Most of these people on the bus are using it to get to good jobs in other cities.

+Jackson is a very ethnically-diverse town.
 The people who call Jackson home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Jackson residents report their race to be White, followed by Asian.
+The greatest number of Jackson residents report their race to be White, followed by Black or African-American.
 Jackson also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 26.57% of the town’s residents.
-Important ancestries of people in Jackson include English, Irish, European, and Scottish.
+People of Hispanic or Latino origin account for 24.91% of the town’s residents.
+Important ancestries of people in Jackson include German, Irish, English, Italian, and Polish.

 The most common language spoken in Jackson is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Spanish and Slavic languages.